 Click on a server name anywhere in the user interface to open a tab containing server-specific information.
-This tab includes a few sub-tabs, located at the lower side of the window.
-All sub-tabs share the following common toolbar fields:
+This tab includes a few sub-tabs located at the lower side of the window.
+Every sub-tab shares the following common toolbar fields:

-● Servers – Select the servers you are interested in, or select “All”.
-Administrators can restrict the servers available to guest accounts● Time Range – Select a predefined time range, or select “Custom…” to enter a specific time interval
+● Servers – Select the servers that interest you, or select All.
+Administrators can restrict the servers available to guest accounts● Time Range – Select a predefined time range, or select Custom… to enter a specific time interval

 Allows you to group the most relevant server-related data.
 The configuration for this dashboard does not apply to a particular server, so the changes you make will be visible for other server dashboards as well.
 The operation of dashboards is described in the Reports » Dashboards chapter.